 OPAL is a joint program of State and Local Governments within South Australia, built on the European success story of EPODE.
 The program works with a range of people in the community to positively change attitudes and behaviours related to healthy eating and physical activity, with the intention of increasing the proportion of 0 - 18 year olds within a healthy weight range.

-The OPAL initiative in the City of Playford is building on the European success story (EPODE) and will work with a range of people in the community to positively change attitudes and behaviours about healthy eating and physical activity.
-OPAL has a whole of community approach and therefore work across a number of settings including; non-government agencies, schools, kindergartens, childcare, health services, community service providers, libraries, sports and recreation facilities, local supermarkets and of course with council!
+OPAL has a whole of community approach and therefore operates across a number of settings including; non-government agencies, schools, kindergartens, childcare, health services, community service providers, libraries, sports and recreation facilities, local supermarkets and of course with council.

-OPAL is supported by Mayor Glenn Docherty, the City of Playford Council and the State Government.
+OPAL was supported by Mayor Glenn Docherty, the City of Playford Council, and the Government of South Australia.